Why Choose the GYN Surgical Institute for your Vaginal Procedure?

 - Mediolateral incision — An incision is done at an angle.
 A mediolateral incision has the best protection from an extended tear affecting the anal area, but is often more painful and may be more difficult to repair.

+The procedure used to repair the scars is called Fenton’s procedure.
 Fenton’s procedure is a commonly performed operation in which any scar tissue that hasn’t healed satisfactorily is removed.
 Sometimes incisions over-repair themselves, leaving a raised area within the vagina that can become sore and cause pain during intercourse.
 In the procedure, this scar tissue is cut out and then the edges of the new incision are placed together and re-stitched.
 Because the surgery is done on healed tissues (which is why such an operation is usually left until at least six months after childbirth), it is much easier to place the edges together accurately and to avoid any mismatches of tissue edges that can lead to a painful scar.
 Most episiotomies are repaired within hours of childbirth, although each case is different.